holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

 DNAs are [comprised of code modules](/concepts/2_application_architecture/), which we call zomes.
-A DNA should have at least two zomes, an *integrity zome* which declares your DNAs data structures and validation code, and a *coordinator zome* which contains, among other things, the API functions your UI will call to access your DNA.
+A DNA should have at least two zomes, an *integrity zome* which declares the data structures and validation code, and a *coordinator zome* which contains, among other things, the API functions your UI will call to access your DNA.

-Create your DNA's first zomes with:
+Create your DNA's first pair of zomes with:

 ```shellsession
 hc scaffold zome